We are already looking ahead to FIFA 22, with it set to be the first in the series to be fully optimized for next-gen consoles.

 We want to see more added too, and we think Wayne Rooney has a great chance of being included after his transition into management.

 There are plenty of other players who could be included too.
-After the likes of Xavi and Fernando Torres were added on FIFA 21, we have high expectations.
+After the likes of Xavi and Fernando Torres were added to FIFA 21, we have high expectations.

 Take a closer look at potential FIFA 22 Icons.